digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ----------------------------

-SCU is not compatible with retroactive interface instances, so if you are migrating to SCU from an LF1.15 project that uses retroactive instances, you'll need to move the instances to their respective templates during the migration.
+SCU is not compatible with retroactive interface instances, so if you are migrating to SCU from an LF1.15 project that uses retroactive instances, you must move the instances to their respective templates during the migration.
 See `Limitations <#limitations>`__ for more information.